To get started caring for a Calamondin we need to first learn a little about the plant.

 Is the Calamondin Considered Toxic or Poisonous to People, Kids, ets?

-Like all citrus plants, Calamondin Orange produces three substances which are toxic to dogs:
+Like all citrus plants, Calamondin Orange produces three substances that are toxic to dogs:

 These are all safe for humans, but you should keep your dog away from this tree.